pymatgen.analysis.chemenv.utils package

 Bases: MSONable

-Class used to describe a cycle in a simple graph (graph without multiple edges).
+Describe a cycle in a simple graph (graph without multiple edges).

 Note that the convention used here is the networkx convention for which simple graphs allow to have self-loops in a simple graph.
 No simple graph cycle with two nodes is possible in a simple graph.
 The graph will not be validated if validate is set to False.
 By default, the “ordered” parameter is None, in which case the SimpleGraphCycle will be ordered.
 If the user explicitly sets ordered to False, the SimpleGraphCycle will not be ordered.